wmdmark/syncmycode/readme.md

 Here's what it does:

-1. *Copies* external project source code to your local project (the actual source code, not build files.)
+1. Watches and copies external project source code to your local project.
-2. Checks `package.json` mismatches and lets you know what you need to add or upgrade.
-Can upgrade for you if you tell it to.
+2. Checks your local `package.json` for mismatches and optionally updates it for you.
-3. Allows syncing newer changes from your local copy back to the external projects or reverting them back to the external source.
+3. Allows syncing changes from your local copy back to the external projects or reverting them back to the external source.

 # Why?